SprihaAnand/financial_agent/README.md

 Ensure you have Python 10+ installed.
 It is recommended to create and activate a virtual environment before proceeding.

-Then unsure to set up you python environement:
+Then ensure to set up you python environement:

    `python -m venv .venv`<br>
    `source .venv/bin/activate`